PJSoftCo/VGamepad/README.md

 **AND YOUR FIREWALL/SECURITY SUITE IS NOT BLOCKING THE COMMUNICATION (Port 5321)**

 **Joycon (Cemuhook) data is transferred on IP:127.0.0.1/Port:26760 (Tested playing "Just Dance 2021" on Yuzu emulator with VGamepad in PS mode).
- Joycon turns itself off every time you reopen the app, so don't forget to turn it back on if you want to use it!**
+ Joy-Con turns itself off every time you reopen the app, so don't forget to turn it back on if you want to use it!**

 **You cannot use the Android app if your phone has an ad blocker installed and activated.**